dainelli98/video-caption/README.md

 Yes, we were able to obtain a good video caption generator.
 We were able to obtain a model that is able to generate a caption for a video with a good accuracy and considerable coherence.

-### Could we leverage reduced embbendings?
+### Could we leverage reduced embeddings?

-The results show that the precision reduction did not make impossible to obtain a good model.
+The results show that the precision reduction did not make it impossible to obtain a good model.
 We were able to obtain a good model with a reduced precision of 16 bits.

-Also the subsampling of the video embeddings did not make impossible to obtain a good model.
-We were able to obtain a good model with a subsampling and in the end we obtained better results using one of each 16 vectors from the embeddings than using greater granularities.
+Also, the subsampling of the video embeddings allowed us to obtain a good model.
+We were able to obtain a good model with a subsampling and in the end we obtained better results using one of each 16 vectors from the embeddings than using greater granularity.

 ### Better parameters